fiddlest1ck/CCS/README.md

 # How to use ?
 Basically you should create json with attributes:

-**currency1** - It's "from" currency code
+* **currency1** - It's "from" currency code
-**currency2** - It's "to" currency code
+* **currency2** - It's "to" currency code
-**amount** - It's value that would be convert
+* **amount** - It's value that would be convert

 #### Example:

     {"amount":100, "currency1": "USD", "currency2": "PLN"}

-You will POST this as a data to "/convert" endpoint and recive converted value in response at attribute "value2".
+You will POST this as a data to "/convert" endpoint and recive converted value at response in attribute "value2".

     {"currency1": "USD", "currency2": "PLN", "amount": 100, "value2": 389.99}

 ## Run Unit tests
-In main project directory, with activated virtualenv, you sould execute:
+In main project directory, with activated virtualenv, you should execute:

     py.test -s --cov . --cov-report=term-missing --cov-fail-under=100 --no-cov-on-fail

+## TODO
+* Add logging to file, volumes

 # Enjoy